What are the signs of medicine overdose and what can you do when your child is affected?

 What to do when you suspect an overdose in your child

 Get your child to the hospital promptly.
 The doctors will either pump your child's stomach, induce them to vomit out the toxins, or administer an oral activated charcoal to absorb the poison.
 If the drug has been assimilated into the bloodstream, an antidote such as N-acetylcysteine may be given.

 Keep the number of the nearest hospital on speed dial

 It is preferred to go to a hospital that provides emergency toxicology support.
-Parkway East Hospital’s A&E department is equipped to handle this, and supported by a team of paediatric doctors in the hospital.
+Parkway East Hospital's [Urgent Care Centre](/urgent-care-centre/overview “Urgent Care Centre”) is equipped to handle this, and supported by a team of paediatric doctors in the hospital.